FrankM1/docs/content/concepts/ecosystem.md

 ## Migration tooling

-If you're migrating to Ghost from an existing platform, there are a number of tools for translating your content into Ghost's JSON based import format.
+If you're migrating to Qazana from an existing platform, there are a number of tools for translating your content into Qazana's JSON based import format.

 The [migration docs](/api/migration/) contain details on all available automated tools out there, as well as information about our import format in case you need to write your own migration script.